Diatrizoate: Contraindications

 A history of sensitivity to iodine is not a contraindication to using diatrizoate, although it suggests caution in use of the agent.
 In this case, a regimen of oral or intravenous corticosteroids may be given as prophylaxis, or an alternative such as barium sulfate may be preferable.

 Gastrografin is contraindicated to use along with certain medications that can cause lactic acidosis, such as metformin.
 Concurrent use may lead to kidney failure and lactic acidosis, and a clinician may need to space the agents apart over a number of days to prevent an interaction.

 Gastrografin is a hypertonic solution, and therefore it should be avoided in imaging studies of the upper gastrointestinal tract in patients who are at risk of aspiration, as it will cause prompt pulmonary edema if accidentally introduced into the tracheobronchial tree.

 Urografin is not to be used for myelography, ventriculography or cisternography, since it is likely to provoke neurotoxic symptoms in these examinations.

 Chemistry

 Diatrizoate is considered a high-osmolality contrast agent.
 Its osmolality ranges from approximately 1500 mOsm/kg (50% solution) to over 2000 mOsm/kg (76% solution).

+Synthesis

+3,5-Dinitrobenzoic acid is reduced to 3,5-diaminobenzoic acid using Raney nickel or palladium on carbon.
+This is then reacted with potassium iodochloride or iodine monochloride to produce 3,5-diamino-2,4,6-triidobenzoic acid, which is finally acylated using acetic anhydride and acidified with sulfuric acid to produce diatrizoate.

+Another synthesis pathway iodates 3,5-diacetamidobenzoic acid using iodine monochloride.